Iowa flood of 2008: Burlington

 Burlington's newspaper, The Hawk-Eye, remained in operation throughout the flood, despite its close proximity to the Mississippi River.
-It has never stopped publication in its history.

 One of two major highways that serve the Burlington area, U.S. Highway 61, was closed off just south of the city, near the county line.
-On July 19, 2008, the Great River Bridge, connecting Highway 34 west with Illinois officially re-opened after being closed for nearly a month.
-The Great River bridge is an important connection to Illinois, because nearly 40% of Burlington's workforce lives in nearby Illinois, also, several Burlington residents work in cities in Illinois.
+On July 19, 2008, the Great River Bridge, connecting Highway 34 west with Illinois, officially re-opened after being closed for nearly a month.
+The Great River bridge serves as an important connection to Illinois, as nearly 40% of Burlington's workforce lived in nearby Illinois, while several Burlington residents worked in Illinois' cities.

 The early morning of June 15 saw a section of Main Street, between Division Street, and Jefferson Street blocked off, due to the rising flood waters.

-The entire length of County Highway 99, from the city limits, to the northern county line, was blocked off, due to the rising flood waters, and a break along a levee on the Iowa River near Oakville (the road had already been blocked off near the northern county line, due to construction).
+The entire length of County Highway 99, from the city limits, to the northern county line, was blocked off, due to the rising flood waters, and a break along a levee on the Iowa River near Oakville.
+However, the road had already been blocked off near the northern county line, due to construction.

 The National Weather Service expected the river to crest on June 18 at 25.8 ft, surpassing the crest of the Flood of 1993 by 0.7 feet, making it the second worst flood in the city's history.

-By the morning of June 15, several streets had been closed, making travel difficult, among them were, Front Street, running the entire length of the road, Main Street, between Division Street, and Jefferson Street, Mill Dam Road, Tama Road, and all of its side roads, U.S. Highway 61, and County Highway 99, by the morning of June 17, Main Street had been blocked off even further, extending another block to the south, and Division Street had been blocked off up to Third Street, along with Jefferson Street, and Valley Street.
+By the morning of June 15, several streets had been closed, making travel difficult.
+These streets included the entire length of Front Street, Main Street, between Division Street, and Jefferson Street, Mill Dam Road, Tama Road, and all of its side roads, U.S. Highway 61, and County Highway 99.
+By the morning of June 17, Main Street had been blocked off even further, extending another block to the south, and Division Street had been blocked off up to Third Street, along with Jefferson Street and Valley Street.

-By June 15, Lock and Dam 18, north of the city, had stated that if the river does not begin to recede soon, they would be forced to open the flood gates, due to the possibility of the river topping over the dam.
+By June 15, Lock and Dam 18, located north of the city, had stated that if the river does not begin to recede soon, they would be forced to open the flood gates, due to the possibility of the river topping over the dam.

-On the morning of June 15, the Stevenson Lake levee, near Gulfport, Illinois gave way, bringing the depth of the river down somewhat, but completely obliterating the small town of 200, which lay directly across the river in Illinois.

-As of July 23, 2008, the city of Gulfport, IL remains under water.
-Because Gulfport sits below the Mississippi river level, Gulfport will need to be drained using pumps.
-Many businesses and homes are steadily decaying or are already destroyed.

-As August drew to a close, Gulfport had been pumped out, the complete obliteration of several buildings, including The Beverage Mart was noticeable, these buildings would be demolished later on, as of September 23, no plans have been made on reconstruction.
+On the morning of June 15, the Stevenson Lake levee, near Gulfport, Illinois gave way, bringing the depth of the river down somewhat.
+However, this also submerged the small town, which lay directly across the river in Illinois.
+By July 23, 2008, Gulfport remained under water.
+Because Gulfport sits below the Mississippi river level, it would need to be drained using pumps, which had been done by the end of August.
+The damage to several buildings, including The Beverage Mart, was noticeable.
+Many buildings would be demolished later on.
+As most residents were without flood insurance, reconstruction of many buildings was never completed.
+As of 2026, the population is 38.